RafaelGB/Obsidian-ZettelFlow/docs/index.md

 When you complete all the steps, the plugin will generate a new note with the content of the template files and merge their properties.

+> **Note:** You can configure a shortcut to open the note builder UI.

 ## How it works
 With your `.canvas` file, the plugin creates a workflow that will be used to generate new notes.
-The workflow is a directed graph where the nodes are the template files and the edges are the steps.
-The plugin will use the workflow to generate the UI.
+The workflow is a directed graph where the nodes are the template files and the edges are the steps

 ### Interconnected steps
-The steps are interconnected by the edges of the workflow.
-The edges are the links between the steps.
+The steps are interconnected by:
+- **Edges**: The edges are the arrows between the steps in the canvas.
+With the direction of the arrow, you can configure the order of the steps.
 The plugin will use the edges to generate the UI.

-Also, you can use the canvas groups to organize the steps.
-Every node inside a group will be configured as a child of the group node.
-The plugin will use the groups to generate the UI.
+- **Groups**: The groups are the boxes in the canvas.You can anidate groups to create a hierarchy of steps (including another groups)

 ## Step configuration
 The initial step will be a selection of all the nodes marked as `root`.

 ### Basic configuration
-- **Root toggle**: If the step is a root, it will be shown as the first step in the UI.
+- **Root toggle**: If it's enabled, it will be shown as the first step in the UI.
-- **Target folder search**: The folder where the new note will be created (the note builder will use the last step with this property informed).
+- **Target folder search**: The folder where the new note will be created (the note builder will use **the last step** with this property informed).
 - **Optional toggle**: If the step is an action, a Skip button will be shown in the UI when this option is enabled.

 ### Actions